tsinis/app_icon_tools/README.md

 ## Try it online

 This project in form of PWA **will only run on most recent browsers, with Chromium (Chrome, Edge, etc.) engine v83 or Firefox v77 and newer**.
+However, I would not recommend a Firefox now, since drag and drop don't work there yet.
 Don't even try to run it on Safari, Internet Explorer and so on — they can't handle it!

 Just follow this link and run it in your modern browser: